Symptoms of an allergic reaction vary. It depends on which parts of your body get affected and how severe your reaction is.

 Two people could have very different symptoms from the same allergen.

 That's the name for an allergic reaction that's sudden and life-threatening.

-One sign of anaphylaxis is shock.
-Shock has a very specific meaning in medicine: the organs of the body are not getting enough blood because of dangerously low blood pressure.
-This drop in blood pressure happens when the large blood vessels suddenly expand.
-If the drop in blood pressure is sudden and drastic, it can lead to unconsciousness, even cardiac arrest and death.
+One symptom of anaphylaxis is shock.
+When you’re in shock, the organs of your body don’t get enough blood, because your blood pressure is dangerously low.
+If the drop in BP is sudden and drastic, it can lead to unconsciousness, cardiac arrest, or death.

-Breathing may be difficult or noisy, or the person may be unable to breathe.
+Their breathing may be labored or noisy, or they may be unable to breathe.

 If you have severe allergies, you should keep two epinephrine injection kits with you and within easy reach at all times.
 If you feel like anaphylaxis may be happening, call 911 and use your epinephrine auto-injector right away, even if you’re not sure the symptoms are allergy-related.